 What is UNC-PrimeCare?

-The UNC-PrimeCare program was established in 2014 with the first $1.4 million federal grant from HRSA, awarded to Dr. Lisa Zerden, UNC School of Social Work.
-The goal of the program was to prepare the behavioral health workforce for the changing landscape of health care.
-This initial BHWET grant focused on training MSW students to work with adolescents and emerging adults.
-From 2014–2018, UNC-PrimeCare trained 95 MSW students, and contributed to the expansion of the behavioral health workforce.
+The UNC-PrimeCare program was established in 2014 with a $1.4 million federal grant from HRSA, awarded to Dr. Lisa Zerden in the UNC School of Social Work.
+The goal of the program was to prepare the behavioral health workforce to participate in the increasingly integrated landscape of health care services.
+This initial grant focused on training MSW students to work with adolescents and emerging adults in integrated health care settings From 2014–2018, UNC-PrimeCare trained 95 MSW students, planting seeds for the future expansion of the integrated behavioral health workforce.

-Following the success of the first grant, in 2017, a second BHWET HRSA grant of $1.92 million was awarded to the School of Social Work, in partnership with the psychiatric mental health nurse practitioner (PMHNP) program at the UNC School of Nursing.
-By the end of the funding period in 2022, the UNC-PrimeCare program will train an additional 116 MSW and PMHNP students to deliver behavioral health care across the lifespan, focusing on health care for rural and underserved populations.
+Building on the success of the initial grant, in 2017 a second BHWET HRSA grant of $1.92 million was awarded to the School of Social Work in partnership with the psychiatric mental health nurse practitioner (PMHNP) program at the UNC School of Nursing.
+By the end of the funding period in 2022, the UNC-PrimeCare program will have trained an additional 125 MSW and PMHNP students to deliver behavioral health care tailored for rural and underserved populations across the life course.

-In 2019, Dr. Zerden was awarded an additional $1.35 million from HRSA to train MSW students with specialized skills needed to treat people with opioid and other substance use disorders.
+In 2019, Dr. Zerden was awarded an additional $1.35 million from HRSA to train MSW students with essential specialized skills for treating people with opioid and other substance use disorders.
 This grant, modeled after the successful workforce training established by earlier iterations of UNC-PrimeCare, is called UNC-PrimeCare-OUD.
-From 2019-2022, UNC-PrimeCare-OUD will train an additional 81 MSW students in integrated care focused on the treatment of opioid and other substance use disorders.
+From 2019-2022, UNC-PrimeCare-OUD will train an additional 81 MSW students in integrated care practices focused on the treatment of opioid and other substance use disorders.

-In 2021, Dr. Zerden, in collaboration with colleagues from the School of Education and the School of Medicine, was awarded $1.92 million, again from the BHWET HRSA funding mechanism to train MSW, School and Rehabilitation Counselors to work interprofessionally in providing behavioral health services to children, youth and their families in high need areas.
-This grant, UNC-PrimeCare4Youth, will fund 116 total students starting in the 2021-2022 academic year.
+In 2021, the BHWET HRSA funding mechanism awarded Dr. Zerden and colleagues from the School of Education and the School of Medicine a further $1.92 million to train MSW and School and Rehabilitation Counselors to work interprofessionally in providing trauma-informed behavioral health services to children, youth, and families in high-need areas.
+This grant, UNC-PrimeCare4Youth, will fund 116 total students between 2021 and 2025.

 UNC-PrimeCare is funded by HRSA’s Behavioral Health Workforce Education and Training (BHWET) program.
-HRSA is the primary federal agency tasked with improving access to health care for our nation’s most vulnerable populations.
-BHWET works to increase and strengthen the health workforce, especially in the nation’s underserved communities.
+HRSA is the primary federal agency tasked with improving access to health care for the U.S.’s most vulnerable populations.
+BHWET strives to increase and strengthen the health workforce, especially those supporting the nation’s underserved communities.

 Applying to PrimeCare Programs

 Students participate in UNC-PrimeCare during the final year of their programs.
-Applications to UNC-PrimeCare must be completed before students’ final year in their program of study.
 Applications are reviewed by a committee, and top applicants are awarded an opportunity to become trainees.
-The application form, instructions, and program details can be found here.
+Links to application documents are provided below.

 For more information, please contact: